 The Link Between Visual Discrimination and Reading

 Most of us know that visual discrimination is a foundational reading skill, but we typically don’t think about the connection between discrimination and fluency.
-If you aren’t able to distinguish subtle similarities and differences of letters and words visually, you can’t read fluently, quickly, and accurately.
+If you aren’t able to distinguish subtle similarities and differences between letters and words visually, you can’t read fluently, quickly, and accurately.
 This may cause a person to re-read the words or sentence that was difficult to visually discriminate.
 An additional part of visual discrimination is form constancy.

 Form constancy is your ability to recognize objects when they are viewed from a different angle.
-For example, a shoe is a shoe is a shoe whether I am viewing it from the top of it, side of it, or when it is upside down.
+For example, a shoe is a shoe is a shoe whether I am viewing it from the top of it, the side of it, or when it is upside down.
 Books also have form constancy.
 A book, from any direction you view it, is a book.
 However, not all letters have form constancy.

 Visual Discrimination and Form Constancy